The Ultimate CCTV Security Surveillance Buying Guide in Australia

 The maximum transmission range for Cat5e and Cat6 cables is around 67 metres and 91 metres respectively.
 For further distances, you will need a PoE signal extender to boost power and data transmission.

 If your IP camera supports Power over Ethernet (PoE), then you will find set up as simple as plugging one end into the camera and the other into the NVR.
 This single cable powers the camera and transmits video data to the NVR.

 All Spy Monkey IP cameras support PoE for easy user installation.
-You can also purchase pre-made Cat5e network cables with the correct RJ11 fitting that plugs into your NVR and camera.
+You can also purchase pre-terminated cat5e and cat6 cable on our website, available in various lengths and colours.

 Cables For Analogue Systems

 For analogue systems using DVRs, you will need an RG59 (or RG6) Siamese coaxial cable.
 This cable has both power and video built into it and can transmit in high-definition video.
 The power cable can easily be split off from the coax if the power supply is far from the camera.
 The BNC connector plugs into your Video Input on your DVR and the DC fittings plug into your power supply.

 The cable allows for a video transmission distance of up to 457 metres, but you are limited by maximum power supply distance of approximately 76 metres.
 This means that you need to have a nearby power source for the camera if you want to install it further away.

 Higher resolution videos and images make it easier to detect suspicious activity and recognise finer details such as number plates or faces.